Michael O'Hanrahan: 1916 Easter Rising

 He was second in command of Dublin's 2nd battalion under Commandant Thomas MacDonagh.
 He fought at Jacob's Biscuit Factory, though the battalion saw little action other than intense sniping throughout Easter week, as the British Army largely kept clear of the impregnable factory dominating the road from Portobello Barracks on one side and Dublin Castle on the other.
-When in May the situation became desperate O'Hanrahan told his c/o MacDonagh they "were inviting destruction of the factory by incendiary shells, and also of the surrounding thickly populated area".
+When in May the situation became desperate O'Hanrahan told his commanding officer MacDonagh they "were inviting destruction of the factory by incendiary shells, and also of the surrounding thickly populated area".
 MacDonagh ordered a break-out amidst the chaos and confusion.
 O'Hanrahan led "with some difficulty" the garrison out of the factory through New Bride Street gate.

-O'Hanrahan was executed by firing squad on 4 May 1916 at Kilmainham Jail.
+O'Hanrahan was executed by firing squad on 4 May 1916 at Kilmainham Gaol.
 His brother, Henry O'Hanrahan, was sentenced to penal servitude for life for his role in the Easter Rising.
+After his execution O'Hanrahan's mother and three sisters opened a shop near Mountjoy Prison where they developed a secret line of communications between prisoners and their visitors.